 EMPLOYMENT DISCRIMINATION

-Employees may be salaried or hourly, and may receive many types of pay, such as salary, overtime, commission, and bonuses.
-New employees may start at different rates based on factors such as length of experience, salary at a previous employer, education and other qualifications, competitiveness of the local job market at the time of hire, or regional differences.
+Many additional factors contribute to pay complexity.
+New employees in the same job may start at different rates based on factors such as length of experience, salary at a previous employer, education and other qualifications, competitiveness of the local job market at the time of hire, or regional differences.
 Some employees may be covered by a union contract.
 Others, such as salespeople, may be paid subject to a complex compensation plan including commission and other factors.

 Previous